polymerdao/developer-hub/docs/learn/concepts/polymer/polymer-stack.md

 :::

-Consider the following diagram to study the archictecture of Polymer, the interoperability hub connecting Ethereum rollups.
+Consider the following diagram to study the architecture of Polymer, the interoperability hub connecting Ethereum rollups.

 ![Polymer rollup architecture](../../../../static/img/learn/polymer-stack.png)